2022 All-Area Team: Softball talent loaded in County once again

 For the year, Josoff finished with an amazing 1.044 slugging percentage and 43 runs batted in.
 She also swiped 20 bags, scored 53 times and had a .607 on base percentage.

 Josoff stats in the field were equally impressive with a .891 fielding percentage and 20 putouts.
-In the 37 games she started, Josoff only had five errors and turned two double plays.
+In the 37 games she started, Josoff only had five errors and two double plays turned.

 Playing some great softball for Wahoo at shortstop this season was Sidney Smart.
-The junior used her speed to own her position and nab First Team All-Area honors.
+The junior used her speed to own her position and nab first team all-area.

 Defensively, Smart only committed two errors and had a .973 fielding percentage.